Francesca Galli

 Francesca Galli (born 5 July 1960 in Desio, Monza) is a retired racing cyclist from Italy.
-She was 7th in the World rad race in 1979 and 4th in the following year.
+She was 7th in the World Road Race in 1979 and 4th in the following year.
 Her biggest achievement was winning the world title in the women's team time trial (1988), alongside Maria Canins, Roberta Bonanomi, and Monica Bandini.
 She came second the following year.